ppy/osu-wiki/news/2022/2022-12-01-osumonthly-5.md

 This month, osu!(lazer) received an update jam-packed full of performance updates.

 First of all, argon (the new default osu!(lazer) skin) has finally received its initial implementation for osu!taiko, making the skin available for osu! gamers of all game modes.
-As announced by [peppy](https://osu.ppy.sh/users/2) in the update video above, the mania portion of the argon skin will receive another pass of fine-tuning in the future, following various feedback from players.
+As announced by ::peppy::{ user-id=2 } in the update video above, the mania portion of the argon skin will receive another pass of fine-tuning in the future, following various feedback from players.

 As for what's coming in the future for the visual look of osu!(lazer), the gameplay HUD is slated for a redesign as per the [WIP design documents](https://www.figma.com/file/up6guVobzpc3DZlQxWzVmv/Gameplay-Layout).
 Go have a peek!